-If the -v (verbose) option is not present, your code should print the following to stdout: 1) each event in the event set that it acts upon using print_event, 2) the routing table entry after it was changed in response to processing a routing update using print_rte, and 3) the full routing table after dispatching the entire event set using print_rt.
+Your code should print the following to stdout: 1) each event in the event set that it acts upon using print_event, 2) the routing table entry after it was changed in response to processing a routing update using print_rte, and 3) the full routing table after dispatching the entire event set using print_rt.

-If the -v option is present, then the full routing table should additionally be printed after processing every routing update (whether or not it changed any entries) using print_rt.
+The -v option is optional for this project.
+However, it is recommended that you implement it for debugging purposes.
+If you choose to implement it, then the full routing table should be printed after processing every routing update (whether or not it changed any entries) using print_rt.
+You may have it print any additional information you find useful.